DOMjudge is a system for running programming contests, like the ICPC regional and world finals programming contests.

 DOMjudge has been used in many live contests (see https://www.domjudge.org/about for an overview) and is Open Source, Free Software.

 Requirements and contest planning¶

 - At least one machine to act as the DOMjudge server (or domserver for brevity).
-The machine needs to be running Linux (or possibly a Unix variant) and a webserver with PHP 7.1.3 or newer.
-A MySQL or MariaDB database with version 5.3.3 or newer is also needed.
+The machine needs to be running Linux (or possibly a Unix variant) and a webserver with PHP 7.2.5 or newer.
+A MySQL or MariaDB database is also needed.

 - A number of machines to act as judgehosts (at least one).
 They need to run Linux with (sudo) root access.
 Required software is the PHP commandline client and compilers for the languages you want to support.

 - Team workstations, one for each team.
 They require only a modern web browser to interface with DOMjudge, but of course need a local development environment for teams to develop and test solutions.
 Optionally these have the DOMjudge submit client installed.

 - Jury / admin workstations.
 The jury members (persons) that want to configure and monitor the contest need just any workstation with a web browser to access the web interface.
 No DOMjudge software runs on these machines.

 One (virtual) machine is required to run the DOMserver.
 The minimum amount of judgehosts is also one, but preferably more: depending on configured timelimits, and the amount of testcases per problem, judging one solution can tie up a judgehost for several minutes, and if there’s a problem with one judgehost it can be resolved while judging continues on the others.

 As a rule of thumb, we recommend one judgehost per 20 teams.